Creating a trigger for a registry or device topic

 -

-(Optional) A dead-letter queue where messages that could not be processed by a function will be redirected.
+Optionally, a dead-letter queue where to redirect the messages the function failed to process.
 If you do not have a queue, create one.

 -

-Service accounts with permissions to invoke the function and (optionally) write messages to the dead-letter queue.
+Service accounts with permissions to invoke the function and, optionally, write to the dead letter queue.
 You can use the same service account or different ones.
 If you do not have a service account, create one.

-- Registry or device from whose topics the trigger will receive message copies.
+- Registry or device whose topics the trigger will receive message copies from.
 If you have neither:

 Creating a trigger